rLannes/CigarParser/README.md

 let cig = Cigar::from_str("35M110N45M3I45M10N11M");

-// This will panic if the CIGAR string is not properly formatted let cig = Cigar::from("35M110N45M3I45M10N11M");
+// This will panic if the CIGAR string is not properly formatted
+// This will be deprecated in the future please use from_str let cig = Cigar::from("35M110N45M3I45M10N11M");
 ```
 To get the junction positions, if any, use:.